syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chomd -R ugo+X * : execute permissions to all subdirectories of the current directory for the owner , the group owner and all other users mkdir my_dir -m=751 : create a directory named my_dir with the 751 permissions chgrp school hello : change group owner to  school for the file hello
+chomd -R ugo+X * : execute permissions to all subdirectories of the current directory for the owner , the group owner and all other users mkdir my_dir -m=751 : create a directory named my_dir with the 751 permissions chgrp school hello : change group owner to  school for the file hello chown vincent:staff *: change the owner vincent to the group owner staff